We use the phonics scheme 'Unlocking Letter and Sounds' which was validated by the DfE in December 2021 to teach phonics.

 Writing

 Writing is at the heart of all we do at Wootton Bassett Infants’ School as we want our children to enjoy writing and to view themselves as writers.
 We teach writing through our creative and cross-curricular approach, which is topic based.
 Across our school English lessons are taught using high quality books and supplemented with interesting and thought-provoking role play areas, visits, small world play areas, educational videos, visitors to the school and vibrant, creative displays.
 Writing is taught in response to these experiences which enables the children to think of themselves as writers so they enjoy producing imaginative texts of their own.
 Our genre map ensures that there is a balance between fiction, non-fiction and poetry and therefore our writing in response to these genres is also balanced and the children write in many different forms.
-We also promote writing for pleasure through ensuring the children have regular opportunities to write for an audience and enjoy regular ‘free writing’ opportunities where each child is provided with an exercise book which they can chose what writing they produce.
+We also promote writing for pleasure through ensuring the children have regular opportunities to write for an audience and enjoy regular ‘free writing’ opportunities where each child is provided with a ‘Free Writing book’ in which they can chose what writing they produce.
+We also run a yearly story writing competition which the children complete during the Easter holidays.
+The entries are made into a book of stories and displayed on our school writing display.

 Classroom displays celebrate the children’s writing and a whole school writing display in our office building shows how the children progress though each year group.
 Each class has a ‘working wall’ which ensures that children know what they are learning and how to be successful writers in the lesson.
 This is then referred to throughout the lesson by the class teacher and the children.
 Classroom displays also include our ‘word of the day’ or ‘word of the week’ this is a challenging word that relates to the text that they are learning about.
 This ensures that vocabulary is expanded and embedded so they can then use it in their writing.
 These words are then transferred to a ‘treasure box’ permanently displayed so our magpie writers can continue to refer to them and use them in their own writing.